Discussion 1: Control, Environment Diagrams

 Run in 61A Code

-Presentation Time: Come up with a one-sentence description of the process you implemented to solve is_prime that you think someone could understand without looking at your code.
-Present your solution to your group / present your group's solution to the class.
+Presentation Time: Come up with a one sentence description of the process you implemented to solve is_prime that you think someone could understand without looking at your code.
+Share the sentence with your TA for feedback.
+The purpose of this quick exercise is to practice talking about the behavior of a program using a useful amount of detail.

 Q4: Unique Digits